Chords + Lyrics | Build Me Up Buttercup

 So build me up (build me up), Buttercup, don’t break my heart.

-The chord progression enthusiast can instantly tell this must be in the key of C, have a mediant major, or IIIx as I like to say, as well as a IV – V movement.
+For those familiar with chord progressions, this is clearly in the key of C, featuring a mediant major (or IIIx, as I like to call it) and a IV – V movement.

-To recap that’s: Build-up, happy becomes sad, descend.
-Perfectly describing the lyrics: “Build me up, mess me around, don’t break my heart”!
+In essence: Build-up, happy turns sad, then a descent—perfectly reflecting the lyrics: “Build me up, mess me around, don’t break my heart!”

-The verse goes outside the key as it makes use of the bVIIx.
-CGBbFCF.
-You could also see this as a movement of “up to the V chord”, first in C, then in F.
+The verse steps outside the key, introducing bVIIx, moving C – G – Bb – F – C – F. You could also see this as a “climbing to the V chord” motion, first in C, then in F.

-Finally, we go completely nuts during the outro, and this s most likely why few bands have this song on their setlist as it almost always ends in a car crash.
+Then comes the outro—where things go completely off the rails.
+This is likely why few bands attempt this song live, as it almost always ends in chaos!

 | D | D/F# | G | Gm |